SECURITIES AND EXCHANGE COMMISSION

 Discovery & Analytical Solutions.
 Our comprehensive portfolio of technologies helps life sciences researchers better understand diseases and develop treatments.
 In addition, we enable scientists to detect, monitor and manage contaminants and toxic chemicals that impact our environment and food supply.
 Our Discovery & Analytical Solutions segment serves the life sciences and applied markets.

 Diagnostics.
 We offer instruments, reagents, assay platforms, and software to hospitals, medical labs, clinicians, and medical research professionals to help improve the health of families.
 Our Diagnostics segment is especially focused on reproductive health, emerging market diagnostics, and applied genomics.
 We provide early detection for genetic disorders from pregnancy to early childhood, and infectious disease testing for the diagnostics market.
+We have also developed a number of products and services in response to the coronavirus pandemic, with a special emphasis on supporting public health authorities both in the United States and abroad.

 Reasonable Country of Origin Inquiry

 The Company conducted a reasonable country of origin inquiry (RCOI) designed to determine whether any of the necessary Conflict Minerals in its products originated in the Covered Countries and whether any of the Conflict Minerals are from recycled or scrap sources.
 As part of this RCOI, PerkinElmer requested completed Conflict Minerals Reporting Template forms from suppliers of components that are regarded as most likely to contain Conflict Minerals and are currently used in the Companys products.
-As of the end of calendar year 2018, the Company had received survey responses from a substantial majority of the suppliers for that representative sample of components.
-The Company received a wide range of responses from those suppliers, which ranged from no conflict mineral content to statements advising that the supplier was not yet able to determine the origins of the applicable Conflict Minerals.
+As of the date of this Report, the Company had received survey responses from a substantial majority of the suppliers for that representative sample of components.
+The Company received a wide range of responses from those suppliers, which ranged from no conflict mineral content to statements advising that the supplier was not able to determine the origins of the applicable Conflict Minerals.
 Our suppliers have been advised by some smelters that provided information to them that they have little or no visibility into the origin of the raw metal utilized in the smelting process.
 The Company has been able to improve its ability to identify default components used by contract manufacturers, eliminating the optional approved components that the suppliers are not using.
-The Company estimates, after eliminating both default components and other components regarded as not reasonably likely to contain Conflict Minerals, that it has roughly 23,000 part numbers that could contain Conflict Minerals.
-The supplier responses we received to our enquiries identified over 600 smelters as having possibly been utilized by our supply chain.
+The Company estimates, after eliminating both default components and other components regarded as not reasonably likely to contain Conflict Minerals, that it has roughly 31,000 part numbers that could contain Conflict Minerals.
+The supplier responses we received to our enquiries identified over 300 smelters as having possibly been utilized by our supply chain.
 We are not able to connect these smelters to our particular products, as many suppliers are not able to confirm details to the part level.

 Based on the Companys RCOI, the Company has reason to believe that certain products that the Company manufactures or contracts to manufacture include necessary Conflict Minerals that may have originated in a Covered Country and also has reason to believe those Conflict Minerals may not have originated from recycled or scrap sources.